Hand Washing When You Have a Prosthetic Hand

-Passive prosthetic devices are generally made out of plastic, silicone or metal (such as the Point Design Digits and some parts of the Naked Prosthetics drivers).
+Passive prosthetic devices are generally made out of plastic, silicone or metal (such as the Point Designs Digits).
 These types of devices are usually water-resistant, meaning they can be washed the same as a sound hand — just don’t soak them in water, and if the device gets saltwater on it, be sure to rinse with fresh water.
 It is not recommended to use antibacterial soap on silicone devices.
 For a more thorough sanitization of the passive prosthesis, use alcohol spray and wipe with a clean cloth, or follow the instructions as given by your prosthetist, therapist or in the manual that came with your device.

 Similar to passive devices, these are generally tolerant of water.
 Body-powered hooks and smaller devices, like those from Naked Prosthetics, can be washed the same as a sound hand.
 Be sure to sanitize as needed per the instructions given with the device.

 Here is where things get tricky.
 Obviously one of the reasons people get electric hands is to help them throughout their day.
 But how are they supposed to get through their day with a hand they can’t wash?